 4.1.
 Changes in isotopes

-The slope of the LMWL was smaller than that of the global meteoric water line δD=8δ18O+10 (Craig, 1961), indicating that humidity change and secondary evaporation might have enriched the O18 in precipitation in our experimental site (Araguás-Araguás et al., 1998).
-Most δ18O and δD in soil water were plotted beneath the LMWL (Figure 2), implying that soil water with its origin from the rainfall is likely to have undergone evaporation which enriched δ18O (Wang et al., 2017a).
-Significant difference was found in isotopes in soil water between treatments (Figure S1 and S2) due to the effects of rainfall and root water uptake.
+The slope of the LMWL was smaller than that of the global meteoric water line δD=8δ18O+10 (Craig, 1961), indicating that humidity change and secondary evaporation might have enriched the O18 in the precipitation in our experimental site (Araguás-Araguás et al., 1998).
+Most δ18O and δD in soil water were plotted beneath the LMWL (Figure 2), implying that soil water with its origin from the rainfall was likely to have undergone evaporation which enriched δ18O (Wang et al., 2017a).
+Significant difference was found in isotopes in soil water between the treatments (Figure S1 and S2) due to the effects of rainfall and root water uptake.
 The heavy rain (123 mm) on July 9, 2016 (Figure 1b) enriched the isotopes, with δ18O measured from soil water varied approximately one-fold along the soil profile (Supplementary Figure S1).
 Soil evaporation enriched δ18O in the vicinity of the soil surface, and δ18O in the topsoil fluctuated seasonally due to the periodic precipitation (Dai et al., 2015; Sprenger et al., 2016; Tang and Feng, 2001; Wu et al., 2018a).
 Our results agreed with those found in Tang and Feng (2001) and Wu et al. (2018a), all showing that hydrological processes modulated the seasonal change of isotopes in the topsoil water.

-The δD and δ18O in precipitation and stem water were linearly correlated, but this correlation does not apply to soil water (Figure 2).
+The δD and δ18O in the precipitation and stem water were linearly correlated, but this correlation does not apply to soil water (Figure 2).
 The δD and δ18O in soil water were categorized into two groups: one for δ18O< -10‰ and the one for otherwise, with the data in each group following its own linear relationship.
 The data in the above-part of the graph are for soil samples taken mainly from the 0-60 cm of soil, which can be fitted to a linear relationship, while the data for the 0-5 cm of soil in the graph fall below the δD - δ18O line for the stem water due to δ18O enrichment by evaporation.
-We linearly regressed the data taken from the 10-40 cm soil and plotted the results in Figure 2; it is close to the regression curve for the stem water.
+We linearly regressed the data taken from the 10-40 cm soil layer and plotted the results in Figure 2; it is close to the regression curve for the stem water.